LL-SDR: Low-Latency Speech enhancement through Discrete Representations: Method

 \subsection{Variance-Ordered Residual Vector Quantizer}

 Ordered representation learning~\cite{xu2021anytimesamplingautoregressivemodels,rippel2014learningorderedrepresentationsnested,guo2024socodecsemanticorderedmultistreamspeech} encourages a PCA-like decomposition in which latent dimensions are ordered by variance: early dimensions (high variance) capture the most salient information, while later dimensions (low variance) progressively model the residual.
-In speech enhancement, we assume speech dominates the high-variance components and noise is primarily pushed into the residual.
+In speech enhancement, we design the quantization process to encourage speech-related information to be captured by the high-variance components, while noise-related variations are more likely to be represented in the residual components.

 Following~\cite{xu2021anytimesamplingautoregressivemodels}, the modified loss function is an order-inducing objective given by